Blog · Review Essay · Last reviewed June 25, 2026

 McLuhan's key move is to define media broadly.
 A medium is not just a newspaper, radio broadcast, or television program.
 It is an extension of the body, senses, nervous system, memory, mobility, social coordination, or power.
 Wheels extend feet.
 Clothing extends skin.
 Money extends exchange.
 Print extends speech and memory.
 Electric media extend the nervous system across distance.

 This framing matters because an extension is never neutral.
 It relieves one pressure while creating another.
 It gives new reach while reorganizing dependence.
 A tool that extends memory can weaken ordinary recall.
 A tool that extends sight can make unseen things politically secondary.
 A tool that extends speech can turn private expression into measurable public material.
+A tool that extends action can shift accountability from a visible human decision into a chain of prompts, rankings, APIs, and logs.

 The Environment Behind the Content